isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_GET_INFO_BY_FD.md

 [:octicons-tag-24: v6.0](https://github.com/torvalds/linux/commit/b79c9fc9551b45953a94abf550b7bd3b00e3a0f9)

-This field indicates the type id of the BTF func type to which this program is attached.
+This field indicates the type id of the BTF function type to which this program is attached.
 Currently used for `BPF_LSM_CGROUP` programs.

 ### `struct bpf_map_info`